GavinChan1031/FRE6883-Financial-Computing/Final Project/Readme.md

   - Repeat steps a to g 40 times to create 40 samplings and then calculate
     - Average AAR and CAAR for 40 samplings for each group
     - Standard Deviation of AAR and CAAR for each group
+- Generate a gnuplot chart show the averaged CAAR of all three groups and discuss the impact the earning releases on their stock prices